Ishan16D/TwitterDisasterMapping/README.md

 #### Address Model

-Once we sorted our tweets into 'Emergency' related, we then needed to collect of the physical addresses contained within the tweets.
-Using Google Maps API we created a database of all street names within the Houston area.
-Using a combination of methods, we were able to pull out the physical street and street number address from specific tweets.
-We did this via:
+Once we sorted our tweets into ‘Emergency’ related, we then investigated whether the tweets contained physical address components and how to extract this text from the tweet.
+Using geographic.org’s list of Google street view streets we created a database by scraping all street names for the greater Houston area.
+Using a combination of methods, we were able to filter the emergency tweets and extract the physical street and street number address from tweets with addresses.
+We did this through the following:

-- Pre-built Address parsing tools
+- Cross referencing tweets against known streets list

-- Manual regexp & string manipulation
+- Custom regular expressions & string manipulation

-- Cross referencing addresses against known street names
+- Pre-built open source address parsing tools: Libpostal and USaddress

-- Passing partial addresses into multiple geocoders for validation This allowed us to then translate these addresses into Latitude and Longitude coordinates for mapping.
+- Passing partial addresses into multiple geocoders for validation and lat/long generation: Google and Geocodio

-In the end there were 8 emergency tweets from which we were able pull location data.
+Ultimately, the open source address parsing tools were instrumental in extracting enough of the address to pass into the geocoders for successful geo coordinate generation.
+This allowed us to translate the address into Latitude and Longitude coordinates for mapping.
+In the end, we identified 8 emergency tweets from which we were able to pull location data.

 ### Mapping: